Azure/azure-table-archiver/README.md

 Existing records in tables are not removed prior to restore, so records that were added to the tables since the backup was taken will be left in the table.

+Please refer to [Usage](docs/usage.md) for using this library in your applications.

 ## Contributing

 Please read the [Development Guide](docs/development.md) to understand the project structure and the local development and testing process.